annisadmulyaa/annisadmulyaa/README.md

 👀 Hi, I’m Annisa!
-I’m interested in tech.
-During my college studies, I took courses in data analytics and blockchain technology.
+I’m interested in business and tech.
+During my college studies, I took courses in data analytics that unlock my curiousity about data insight for any ocassional in real world.
 I'm open to feedback on the projects I share ✨

 <!---